Are Glassdoor Reviews Important?

 We recently raised the topic of recruitment challenges and promised to share some good practice to support you in this area.
 This continues to be a huge issue for businesses, and it was reported this week that there are currently over 1m vacancies in the UK.
 Everyone we speak to just now is raising the fact they can’t recruit new employees.

-If you have a lower-than-average rate on Glassdoor, you will find it more difficult to attract quality candidates.
+If you have a lower-than-average Glassdoor rating, you will find it more difficult to attract quality candidates.

-In a previous study by Glassdoor, they found that almost 50% of people check Glassdoor reviews when job searching online.
+In a previous study by Glassdoor, they found that almost 50% of job seekers check Glassdoor reviews when searching for jobs online.
 50% of people taking part in the report also said they wouldn’t work with a company that has a bad reputation.
 In short, yes, Glassdoor reviews are important.
-In addition, it’s time to put effort in to boosting your review score.
+In addition, it’s time to put effort into improving your employer profile and boosting your review score.

 What is Glassdoor?

 Glassdoor is one of the most popular job sites on the internet.
-People not only use it to search for job opportunities, they also use it to find out what former and current employees are saying about millions of companies.
+Job Seekers not only use it to search for career opportunities, they also check Glassdoor Employment Reviews and use it to find out what former and current employees are saying about millions of companies.

 The Job board also provides insights into CEO approval ratings, interview questions, interview reviews, benefit reviews, and salary reports.
-You can check Glassdoor out here and also Indeed by checking this out
+You can check Glassdoor out here and also Indeed by checking it here.

 1. Be Honest

 Don’t over promise and under deliver.
-Give candidates an honest representation of your business and the workplace before you welcome them to the team.
+Give your potential future colleagues an honest representation of your business and the workplace before you welcome them to the team.
 When you find a top-quality candidate, you want to go above and beyond to ensure they join your team.
 However, make sure you can meet the expectations you’ve set.
 An honest representation can lead to a positive review.

 2. Candidate Experience and On-boarding